FrancisBanville/ms_interpreting_probabilities/README.md

 >
 > Networks of binary interactions may be predicted by performing independent
 > Bernoulli trials for each probabilistic interaction.
 This is particularly
-> useful when analysing the structure of probabilistic interaction networks in
+> useful when analyzing the structure of probabilistic interaction networks in
 > the absence of specific analytical formulas [@Poisot2016Structure], even
 > though it may introduce biases in our estimations when connectance is low
 > [@Poisot2014WheEco; @Chagnon2015ChaTop].
 There are at least two techniques to